Inverse Mean Curvature Flow and the Stability of the Positive Mass Theorem: Introduction

 and $m_H(\Sigma_{T}^i) \rightarrow 0$ as $i \rightarrow \infty$.
 If we further assume that

 where $\displaystyle \lim_{k \rightarrow \infty} C_k = \infty$ then

 \end{thm}

-This result is in line with the conjecture of Lee and Sormani \cite{LS1} since it gives SWIF convergence only but it requires a bound on the sequence of IMCF solutions \eqref{HBoundS} which we do not expect to have in general.
-So now we state another stability result which gives SWIF convergence where \eqref{HBoundS} is replaced with \eqref{distanceAssumption1} and \eqref{Convexity}.
+This result is in line with the conjecture of Lee and Sormani \cite{LS1} since it gives SWIF convergence only but now we would like to remove some of the curvature conditions of the last theorem in exchange for metric bounds on $g_i$ and so we replace \eqref{GaussBound} and \eqref{ScalarBound} with \eqref{sigmaMetricBound1}.

 \begin{thm} Let $U_{T}^i \subset M_i^3$ be a sequence and choose $t_1^k,t_2^k \in [0,T]$, $k \in \N$ where

 Assume $U_{t_1^k}^{i,t_2^k}\subset \mathcal{M}_{r_0^k,H_0^k,I_0^k}^{t_2^k-t_1^k,H_1^k,A_1^k}$ $ \forall k >0$ where